ojrlopez27/nl-service-composition/README.md

 	      - /usr/local/bin/python2.7 setup.py build_ext
 	      - sudo -H pip install .
     - Download pre-trained models from https://github.com/epfml/sent2vec, more specifically, wiki bigrams (16GB) and toronto unigrams (2GB).
 Put them under the folder sent2vec
     - Modify run.sh bash script.
-If you want more precision (though it will be slower) then use wiki model, otherwise use toronto model
+If you want more precision (though it will be slower) then use wiki model, otherwise use toronto model which is faster
 2. composition:
     - modify config.properties to your local folders
-    - modify task-def-script to reflect abstract services
+    - modify task-def-script to reflect the high level description of a task or plan (e.g., plan a trip to a place on a range of dates)
-    - modify task-exec-script to reflect concrete services
+    - modify task-exec-script to reflect a contextualization of the high-level description (e.g., plan a trip to Boston from August 29 to September 11)

 ## Execution
 - There are two modes of execution:
-    1. Batch: it reads both astract and concrete services from task-def-script and task-exec-script files respectively
+    1. Batch: it reads both high-level and contextualized descriptions from task-def-script and task-exec-script files respectively
-    2. Step-by-step: it waits for user to type each entry on the console
+    2. Step-by-step: it waits for user to type each entry on the console rather than readin them from the files
 - The execution mode can be changed on class CompositionLauncher, when InputController is instantiated
 - First, execute bash script 'run.sh' under sent2vec, wait few minutes (depending on the size of the pre-trained model), and then run the Java project (though, if you run Java first, it will wait until sent2vec has established the connection)
-- Once the sent2vec server is running, the pre-trained model is loaded only once, so you can stop and re-start the Java client as many times as you want without stopping the server (though sometimes the server is blocked, so you have to stopped)
+- Once the sent2vec server is running, the pre-trained model is loaded only once, so you can stop and re-start the Java client as many times as you want without stopping the server (though sometimes the server gets blocked, so you have to stop it)

 ## Playing with it
 - QoS features (e.g., Connectivity, Battery Consumption, etc.) are static for now, but you can write a decay function for battery consumption and a random function for connectivity in CompositionController.addPhoneStatusToWM, just to see how different services are grounded